machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ## Built-in Acts

-Ghostwriter includes several built-in act files in `src/main/resources/acts`.
+The project includes the following built-in acts in `src/main/resources/acts`.

 ### `code-doc`

 **Purpose:** Adds or updates documentation comments in source files.

-**When to use it:** Use this act when you want Ghostwriter to generate or improve Javadoc, docstrings, XML comments, or equivalent documentation comments without changing program logic.
+**When to use it:** Use this act when you want Ghostwriter to generate or improve Javadoc, docstrings, XML comments, or similar documentation comments without changing application logic.

-**Notable behavior:** It focuses on documentation quality, language-appropriate comment style, and outputting only updated file content.
+**Notable behavior:** It focuses on documentation quality, language-appropriate comment style, LF line endings, and returning only the updated file content.

 ### `commit`

-**Purpose:** Reviews local version-control changes and helps commit them in logical groups.
+**Purpose:** Analyzes local version-control changes and helps commit them in logical groups.

-**When to use it:** Use this act when you want Ghostwriter to inspect changed files, group them by change type, generate commit messages, and perform the required VCS commands automatically.
+**When to use it:** Use this act when you want Ghostwriter to inspect changed files, group related modifications, generate commit messages, and automate the required Git or SVN commands.

-**Notable behavior:** It is interactive, scans the current project, and includes an `ft.command.denylist` section that can inherit values using `%s`.
+**Notable behavior:** It runs in interactive mode, scans the current project, and defines an `ft.command.denylist` value that can participate in `%s`-based inheritance.

 ### `grype-fix`